syedalinaqihasni/coderabbit-docs/docs/platforms/github-com.md

 You can configure CodeRabbit through a YAML file or using the [App's UI](https://app.coderabbit.ai/login).

-You can tailor CodeRabbit's functionality using the coderabbit.yaml file, which you place directly in your GitHub repository.
+You can tailor CodeRabbit's functionality using the `.coderabbit.yaml` file, which you place directly in your GitHub repository.
 This file mirrors the options available in the CodeRabbit user interface, with each setting in the YAML corresponding to a specific toggle in the UI.
 Configure CodeRabbit either through the coderabbit.yaml file or the interface, depending on your preference.

 :::note

-If a coderabbit.yaml file exists in your GitHub repository, it takes precedence over any UI settings.
-Choose either the YAML file or UI configuration - you don't need to use both. **Refer Coderabbit.yaml schema [here](https://storage.googleapis.com/coderabbit_public_assets/schema.v2.json)**
+If a `.coderabbit.yaml` file exists in your GitHub repository, it takes precedence over any UI settings.
+Choose either the YAML file or UI configuration - you don't need to use both. **Refer CodeRabbit YAML schema [here](https://storage.googleapis.com/coderabbit_public_assets/schema.v2.json)**

 :::

-Once your coderabbit.yaml file is prepared according to your needs, simply place it in your GitHub repository, and you're all set—CodeRabbit is now integrated.
+Once your `.coderabbit.yaml` file is prepared according to your needs, simply place it in your GitHub repository, and you're all set — CodeRabbit is now integrated.

 > When a pull request is created targeting the master branch, CodeRabbit automatically initiates its review process.
 It analyzes the changes and generates a summary and walkthrough of the modifications.
 The specific feedback and analysis provided by CodeRabbit are determined by the options you've configured in your YAML file.